API Routes

 from starlette.responses import JSONResponse

-async def get(request: Request) -> JSONResponse:
+async def endpoint(request: Request) -> JSONResponse:

 users = await fetch_all_users()